AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 # GitHub Guide for Solo Developers

-This is a practical reference + do-along guide to help a solo developer work confidently on GitHub: plan projects, use issues, branch well, open/merge pull requests, release, and automate.
-Each section has quick references and short walkthroughs you can repeat.
+GitHub can feel like a maze when you are on your own: repos, issues, branches, pull requests, actions, releases.
+This guide turns that maze into a well-lit path.
+It mixes short reference bites with do-along steps so you can ship without second-guessing your workflow.

+Think of this as your “operating manual” for a solo project.
+You will learn how to plan work with issues, keep branches tidy, write PRs that are easy to review (even if you are the reviewer), and ship with confidence using tags and automation.
+Each section is written to be skimmed quickly and then used verbatim when you are at the keyboard.

+Bookmark it, and reuse the commands and checklists whenever you start a new task.
+The more you repeat the steps, the more automatic your GitHub flow becomes.

 ---